Schooling during the asylum application period

-If your child needs to attend special needs compulsory school or special school
+If your child needs to attend special needs compulsory school or special access school

 Assessment in upper secondary school

 In upper secondary school, teachers have to make a continuing assessment of your child's knowledge.
 This assessment will be the basis for your child's continued education.

 Upper secondary school attendance is voluntary.
 In upper secondary school you can study on various national programmes or an introductory programme.
 National programmes include vocational programmes and preparatory programmes for subsequent higher education.

 In order to attend a vocational programme you need to have Pass grades in Swedish or Swedish as a Second Language, English, Mathematics, and in another five subjects.
 In other words you need Pass grades in a total of eight subjects.